Pesticide Applicator Continuing Education

 Online HD Video | 10 credits

-This course bundle is geared toward the mosquito control commercial applicator.
+This course bundle is geared toward the ornamental and turf commercial applicator.
 The course bundle contains 10 credits of ornamental and turf (category 24) training.
 All courses are approved for continuing education by the Georgia Department of Agriculture.
 Please click on course details for a list of specific courses.

 Georgia Category 41 - Mosquito Control Bundle